Christoph16478/iq/iq_java.md

 ----

-**Write a Java program to print a Fibonacci sequence using recursion.**
+**Write a Java program to print a Fibonacci sequence using recursion?**

 A Fibonacci sequence is one in which each number is the sum of the two previous numbers.
 In this example, the sequence begins with 0 and 1.
 The following example code shows how to use a for loop to print a Fibonacci sequence: